WHAT ARE BAREFOOT, MINIMALIST AND ZERO DROP SHOES?

 Being able to wiggle your toes and feel the earth beneath your feet is a great way to start reconnecting to your body and the natural world around you.
 Sparking up all that sensory feedback is why our feet are packed with nerve-endings, just like our hands.
 They really are made to feel.
 Your feet are amazing bits of kit, after all, they’re an awesome gift from evolution!

 Getting the most out of moving isn’t about killing it in the gym.
 It’s about moving more and moving better all the time – going barefoot will only help you enjoy this adventure more.
 So try some Toe-ga to increase your foot flexibility and prime them to be happy barefoot.

-Deep squatting is a great indicator of overall fitness and flexibility as well as injury prevention, you’ll find more useful links here: xxxx.
-Finally, try and reduce your chair time (or slumped on sofa time!).
+Deep squatting is a great indicator of overall fitness and flexibility.
+Try and reduce your chair time (or slumped on sofa time!).
 If feet didn’t evolve to get wrapped up in tight, narrow, rigid shoes, our hips certainly didn’t evolve to be folded up in a chair all day.

 Welcome to barefoot – we’re pretty sure you’re going to love it here ;)